 3: Japan: physical and human features; how it has developed to become one of the world’s richest countries.

-6: Weather and climate: factors affecting our climate; forecasting; climate change.
+6: Weather and Climate: factors affecting our climate; forecasting; extreme weather; climate change.

 7: Europe: the names and capital cities of Europe’s 48 countries; key physical features; the European Union.